web design blog | social media

 We’ll get this one out of the way quickly, since it’s a very basic rule for visual design.
 But just because it’s basic doesn’t mean you can ignore it!

-Here are some of the most common specs for social media visuals by platform:
+Here are the latest May 2022 size specs for social media visuals by platform:

 ○ Personal profile photo: 400x400 px

 ○ Shared image: 1200x627px

 Most of us stick to one or two main social media platforms for our own personal use.
 It’s hard enough to make it attentively through an Instagram feed, without trying to also add in five or six other feeds on top of it.

 Perhaps due to that tendency, there’s a definite trend in demographic use for each social media platform.

 For example, 94% of internet users between the ages of 18 and 24 surveyed use YouTube, whereas only 25% of that same age group use LinkedIn.
 41% of users over the age of 65 use Facebook, but only 10% of that age group are also on Instagram.